civboot/fngi/README.md

 # Helping / Hacking

-The current command I use to run fngi and all tests is below.
-Eventually I'll incorporate all this into the harness itself:
+The command to compile and run fngi and all tests is below.
+This will continue to be evolved.

 ```
-gcc *.c && sleep 0.3 && \
-  ./a.out | PYTHONPATH="$PWD/zoa:$PYTHONPATH" \
-  python3 harness.py
+./fngi --compile --test --log=LOG_INFO
 ```

 ## Contributing